Although often referred to as Daylight Savings Time (with an 's' on Saving) the true designation is Daylight Saving Time (DST).

 Why does most of Arizona reject Daylight Saving Time?
-One possible reason was explained by the now former chief meteorologist for KVOA-TV 4, Jimmy Stewart, is quoted as saying, "...the reason I hear most often is simply that we don't need another hour of sunlight in the heat of the summer."
+One possible reason was explained by the now former chief meteorologist for KVOA-TV 4, Jimmy Stewart, "...the reason I hear most often is simply that we don't need another hour of sunlight in the heat of the summer."

 Exceptions and Other Locations that Opt Out of Daylight Saving Time

 Navajo Nation in northern Arizona does observe Daylight Saving Time.